qrtl/rpl-custom/mrp_production_component_lot_constraint/README.rst

 * Disallow reservation of more than one lot per component line.
 * Suggests the maximum producible quantity according to the lots selected for the component lines.
+* Skip the stock reservation that is triggered in vanilla Odoo when production quantity is changed through the wizard, since it messes up the lot assignment done manually by the user.

 **Table of contents**